undertherain/gpt-bench/README.md

 Submit modified code along with results
 PR to a corresponding branch,
-contact if any issues through GitHub issues
+contact if any issues through GitHub issues.

 For questions contact RIKEN CCS <a href="https://www.r-ccs.riken.jp/en/research/labs/hpaisrt/">HPAIS</a> team.